dassarthak18/SobolBox/README.md

 SobolBox also implements caching of Sobol sequences as well as computed output bounds to reduce computational overheads over incremental runs.

+### Note

-**Note.** If the ``--deep`` argument is enabled, a second pass of **No U-Turns sampling (NUTS)** is run on the inconclusive instances.
+If the ``--deep`` argument is enabled, a second pass of **No U-Turns sampling (NUTS)** is run on the inconclusive instances.
 NUTS is an adaptive Markov Chain Monte Carlo (MCMC) method that builds on Hamiltonian Monte Carlo (HMC), using gradient information to propose long-range, informed samples in high-dimensional spaces.
 This allows for better exploration of complex input regions that may lead to safety violations, especially in cases where Sobol-based sampling alone is insufficient.
 The NUTS samples are drawn from a bounded posterior distribution defined over the input space, that favours regions near the computed optima set $𝐓$:

 $$
 p(x) \propto \sum_{t \in 𝐓} \exp\left( -\frac{1}{2\sigma^2} \| x - t \|^2 \right)
 \quad \text{where } x \in [l,u], \text{ } \sigma \in ℝ
 $$

-If NUTS is able to find a valid counterexample SobolBox returns ``sat``, ``unknown`` otherwise.
+If NUTS is able to find a valid counterexample SobolBox returns ``sat``, ``unsat`` otherwise.

 ## Acknowledgements